threelogy/threelogy.github.io/_video/sequel/2020-02-05-michael-amaina-the-sequel-by-threelogy-st-therese-of-the-child-jesus-february-2020.md

 The beautiful wedding of Michael & Amaina.😭❤
 *watch it in HD

+*Video is done ultra-wide as requested by the couple to fit their video wall.

 #Threelogy #BeThreelogy #SDE #SameDayEdit #WeddingFilm #WeddingVideo #WeddingVideographer #EventsVideographer  #ThreelogyVideo